belaretka/blog-posts/README.md

 - listing of categories

 Posts:
-- add / delete / edit categories
+- add / delete / edit posts
 - add / delete post in different categories
 - listing of posts with pagination